Prior Park College

-Prior Park College is a mixed Roman Catholic public school for both boarding and day pupils.
-Situated on a hill overlooking the city of Bath, Somerset, in southwest England, Prior Park has been designated by Historic England as a Grade I listed building.
+Prior Park College is a co-educational public school for both boarding and day pupils in Bath, south-west England.
+Its main building, Prior Park, stands on a hill overlooking the city and is a Grade I listed building.
 The adjoining 57 acre Prior Park Landscape Garden was donated by Prior Park to the National Trust.

-The Prior Foundation consists of Prior Park College, the Paragon Junior School (Bath) and Prior Park School Gibraltar.
+The school's parent body is Prior Park Schools, which also runs the Paragon Junior School (Bath) and Prior Park School Gibraltar.

 Overview

-Founded in 1830 to be England's first Catholic university, Prior Park College has remained a Roman Catholic school.
-It was established by the Benedictine, Bishop Baines, as a seminary, and provides co-educational schooling for students aged 11 to 18 in the Catholic tradition and ecumenical spirit.
+Prior Park College provides co-educational schooling for students aged 11 to 18.
+Founded in 1830 to be England's first Catholic university, it was established by the Benedictine, Bishop Baines, as a seminary.
+The school kept its links with the Catholic diocese – which meant pupils were required to study Religious Education to GCSE level – until 2024.
+By that time the proportion of students of the Catholic faith had decreased to 18%, and the school is now described as Christian.

-In 2008, students achieved the best A-level results in the history of the school, with over one fifth of all students getting three A's and 77% receiving A and B grades.

 In July 2009, Giles Mercer retired.
 He had been head teacher since 1996, and with his previous position as head of Stonyhurst College, he became the "longest serving Catholic senior school headmaster in England".
 His successor was James Murphy-O'Connor, nephew of former Prior Park pupil Cardinal Cormac Murphy-O'Connor.
-Since 2019, Ben Horan has been the headmaster, after James Murphy-O'Connor took up a new position at the Monmouth Schools.
+Since 2019, Ben Horan has been the headmaster, after Murphy-O'Connor took up a new position at the Monmouth Schools.

-The school is part of the Prior Park Foundation which includes the Paragon Junior School, also in Bath, and Prior Park School Gibraltar, which is in the British overseas territory of Gibraltar.
+The school is part of the Prior Park Foundation which includes the Paragon Junior School, also in Bath, and Prior Park School Gibraltar, in the British overseas territory of Gibraltar.

 Architecture

 The Palladian hillside mansion housing Prior Park College was designed and built by John Wood, the Elder in 1742.
 He was commissioned by Ralph Allen: "To see all Bath, and for all Bath to see".
+The mansion was designated as Grade I listed in 1950.

-One wing of the mansion includes a chapel of our Lady of the Snows, built in 1863 by Scoles and Son, which is Grade I listed; there is also a chapel in the original house.
+One wing of the mansion includes a chapel of our Lady of the Snows, built in 1863 by Scoles and Son, which is also Grade I listed; there is also a chapel in the original house.
 The chapel is unfinished, with the pillars at the back remaining unsculpted as they were in 1863.